Spin-orbital entanglement in Cr$^{3+}$-doped glasses: Results

-\end{widetext} Figure \ref{lincorr} shows the entanglement entropy $\Delta S_{\rm vN}^{\rm SO}(\Gamma_8^{cd}(t_{2g},e_g))$ versus $\xi_{3d}/Dq$ for the glasses analysed here.
-A linear correlation can be observed.
-This can be explained as follows: since we are dealing with a $3{d}$ transition metal ion, the strong field approximation $\xi_{n{d}}/10Dq \gg 1$ is valid.
-Therefore, the one-electron spinors can be expressed in terms of the standard crystal field spin-orbitals $(t_{2g} \cup e_g) \otimes (\alpha \cup \beta)$ (see Appendix).
+The central finding of this work is the relationship between the electronic structure parameters and the degree of spin-orbital entanglement.
+The entanglement entropy does not exhibit a simple or monotonic dependence on $\xi_{\rm 3d}$, $Dq$, or the Racah parameters $B$ or $C$ independently.
+This suggests that the information-theoretic complexity of the \ch{Cr^3+} electronic state is not dictated by the absolute magnitude of any single interaction.
+Certainly, a correlation between the $\xi_{\rm 3d}/Dq$ ratio and the entanglement entropy mediated by the parameter $\delta$ is expected, see Eq \eqref{eq:delta}.
+Moreover, a robust linear correlation emerges when considering the dimensionless ratio $\xi_{\rm 3d}/Dq$.
+Figure \ref{lincorr} shows the entanglement entropy $\Delta S_{\rm vN}^{\rm SO}(\Gamma_8^{cd}(t_{2g},e_g))$ versus $\xi_{\rm 3d}/Dq$ for the glasses analyzed here.
+As the ratio of the spin-orbit coupling to the crystal field strength increases, the amount of entanglement entropy $\Delta S_{\rm vN}^{\rm SO}$ grows linearly.
+This linear behavior indicates that the entanglement is a result of the competition between the local electrostatic environment, which tends to quench the orbital angular momentum, and the relativistic effects that couple it back to the spin.
+In the regime where $\xi_{\rm 3d}/Dq$ is small, the crystal field dominates, resulting in a state with low entanglement.
+As this ratio increases, the mixing of the spin and orbital degrees of freedom becomes more pronounced, leading to the observed linear increase in $\Delta S_{\rm vN}^{\rm SO}$.
+This can be proof as follows: since we are dealing with a $\rm 3{\rm d}$ transition metal ion, the strong field approximation $\xi_{3{\rm d}}/10Dq \ll 1$ is valid, suggesting the one-electron spinors can be recast in terms of the standard crystal field spin-orbitals \cite{Stamokostas2018} $(t_{2g} \cup e_g) \otimes (\alpha \cup \beta)$, see Appendix.
 Indeed, when the crystal field spinors are rewritten in terms of the crystal field spin-orbitals, it is found that the contribution of the crystal field orbital $e_g$ to the ground state, $(\sqrt{15}x_-+\sqrt{10}y_-)^2/25$, barely reaches 0.03 \%.
-Therefore, the ground state multiplet ${\rm ^4A}_{2g}$ is perfectly represented by the configuration $t_{2g}^{3}$, from which the spin-only formula for the magnetic dipole moment is expected to be valid.
-This is consistent with the magnitude of the entanglement entropy found here, which turns out to be two orders of magnitude smaller than those obtained for the double perovskites Ba$_2$MgReO$_6$ and Ba$_2$NaOsO$_6$, whose entropies $\Delta S_{\rm vN}^{\rm SO}(\Gamma_8^{cd}(t_{2g,e_g}))$ are 0.2112 and 0.2094, respectively \cite{GarciaRojas2025}.
+Therefore, the ground state multiplet ${\rm ^4A}_{2g}$ is well represented by the configuration $t_{2g}^{3}$, from which the spin-only formula for the magnetic dipole moment is expected to be valid.
+This is consistent with the magnitude of the entanglement entropy found here, which turns out to be two orders of magnitude smaller than those obtained for the $\rm 5d^1$ double perovskites Ba$_2$MgReO$_6$ and Ba$_2$NaOsO$_6$, whose entropies $\Delta S_{\rm vN}^{\rm SO}(\Gamma_8^{cd}(t_{2g},e_g))$ are 0.2112 and 0.2094, respectively \cite{GarciaRojas2025}.

 From Figure \ref{lincorr} we also observe that entanglement entropy serves as a descriptor of the nature of the host, i.e., it classifies glasses into families: tellurite glasses with the highest entropy, followed by phosphate glass, and then fluoride glasses with the lowest entropy.